-IDC's Canadian Digital Transformation: Application and Professional Services research examines established, new, and emerging business and delivery models and how they are changing the dynamics of the application and professional services market.
+IDC's Canadian Digital Business: The Professional Services Opportunity research examines established, new, and emerging business and delivery models and how they are changing the dynamics of the application and professional services market.
 The service evaluates the competitive landscape for companies competing in, partnering in, or entering the market.
 It also assesses the marketing and sales strategies, partnering approaches, and delivery strategies of leading and emerging players in this market.

 Markets and Subjects Analyzed

 - Custom application development

 - Segmentation of products, services, vertical markets, and partnering/alliance strategies for each service segment

 - Impact of new technologies and deployment strategies as accelerators or inhibitors to the application services market

 - Competitive analysis of the Canadian application services market

 - Addressable services markets for key software applications and available services markets for solutions services

 - Canadian Professional Services Forecast

 - 3rd Platform Services (i.e., Cloud Services, Big Data and Analytics Services, and Cognitive/AI Services)